Tender moist soft Pumpkin Sugar Cookies are the perfect Fall cookie and one your entire family will love!

 On Friday I meet my very first Instagram fellow blogger follower!
 (That’s a mouth full) Shannon with It’s Sew Shannon!
 Shannon is SUPER UBER talented!
 She can sew just about anything and makes the most beautiful quilts!
 You can find her on Instagram and follow her as she shares her talents!
 You’ll be amazed and fall in love just like I did!

 I had such a fun afternoon visiting her.
 I wanted to take her a few goodies so I made her one of those double caramel apples and these yummy Pumpkin Sugar Cookies!
 I had never made them before.
 I found the recipe through Pinterest and they looked so yummy I decided I had to give them a try.

 These are a quick and super yummy cookie to make.
-Who doesn’t like a quick cookie recipe!
+Who doesn’t like a quick cookie recipe?

 In a medium bowl, whisk together your dry ingredients.
 Flour, baking powder, salt, and cinnamon.
 Set aside for now.

-With your mixer on medium it’s time to cream together the butter and sugar until light and fluffy.
+With your mixer on medium, cream together the butter and sugar until light and fluffy.
 Mix in the egg yolk, then vanilla, then the pumpkin.
 Continue to mix until well blended.

 Now slowly add in your whisked flour mixture.
-I did about a cup at a time.
+I did a cup at a time.
 Mix well between each addition.

-That’s the perfect time to make the changes I made to this recipe!
+That’s the perfect time for the changes I made to this recipe!
 The original recipe called for you to roll the dough in sugar.
 I wanted to really lean towards the ” pumpkin Fall-ness” of this recipe so I added 1/2 tsp. cinnamon and 1/4 tsp. pumpkin pie spice to the sugar.
 It worked really well.

 Once the dough has chilled for 20 minutes, remove from the refrigerator, and roll dough into one inch size balls.
 Next, roll the dough in your spiced sugar.
 Place on top of parchment paper or a silicon mat and press down slightly.
 Space cookies about two inches apart.